 Be familiar with insulin pumps and diabetic supplies

 Diabetes is a whole new world to discover.
-At first, you may feel completely lost when your child’s doctor talks about catheters, tubbing, infusion sites, CGMs, lancets, strips, reservoirs, auto-injectors, cartridges, priming, basal insulin, boluses, and dozens of other odd words you’ve never heard of before.
+At first, you may feel completely lost when your child’s doctor talks about catheters, tubbing, infusion sites, CGMs, lancets, strips, reservoirs, auto-injectors, cartridges, smart insulin pens, priming, basal insulin, boluses, and dozens of other odd words you’ve never heard of before.

 You and your child will need to familiarize yourselves with diabetes vocabulary and supplies.
 Do not hesitate to ask the doctors or nurses when you don't understand.
 And don’t worry, you’ll quickly pick up and become a diabetes expert, trust me!

 Depending on how old your child is, you may have to help him or her with the daily diabetes tasks.
 That includes checking blood sugar (with a continuous blood glucose monitor – CGM or a simple pricking glucose meter), installing, changing, and manipulating an insulin pump, injecting with syringes or autoinjector pens, using ketone urine strips, and much more.